Skegness: Notable people

 Skegness has been home to several people associated with the entertainment industry.
 Billy Butlin first set up his amusements stall on the seafront in the 1920s, opened the fairground rides south of the pier in 1929 and then established the first of his all-in holiday camps at Ingoldmells in 1936.
 Among performers connected with the town was the comedian Arthur Lucan, who grew up in the Boston area and busked in Skegness after leaving home.
 The actress Elizabeth Allan was born in the town.
 The rock singer and songwriter Graham Bonnet was born in Skegness in 1947.
 The comedian Dave Allen worked as a redcoat at Butlins early in his career.
 The disgraced clergyman Harold Davidson performed in a circus act in the amusement park in 1937 (while campaigning for his reinstatement to the priesthood), but died that year in the town after being mauled by one of his lions.
 The clown Jacko Fossett retired to Skegness.

 Several notable religious figures either lived in the town or served it in some capacity: Edward Steere was curate from 1858 to 1862, George William Clarkson was rector from 1944 to 1948, Roderick Wells was rector from 1971 to 1978, and Kenneth Thompson lived in the town.

 Local sportspeople include Anne Pashley (died 2016), the Olympic athlete and (latterly) opera singer, who was born at Wallace's holiday camp in Skegness in 1935.
 The footballer Ray Clemence was born in Skegness in 1948.
 The cricketer Ray Frearson (1904–1991) played for the Skegness team and died in the town.
 Among golfers, Mark Seymour died in Skegness in 1952, and Helen Dobson was born there in 1971.

 Others with links to Skegness include the poet and art critic William Cosmo Monkhouse, who died in the town in 1901, and the novelist Vernon Scannell, who was born there in 1922.
+Member of the Senedd Paul Rock was raised in the town.
 The former tabloid editor Neil Wallis started his journalistic career at the Skegness Standard in the 1960s.
 Reginald J. G. Dutton, who created the shorthand Dutton Speedwords, chaired Skegness Urban District Council.
 The naval officer Sir Guy Grantham was born in the town in 1900, as was the seaman Jesse Handsley, who served on Scott's first Antarctic Expedition; The chess champion and educator John Littlewood taught at the grammar school.